Pareneck/flamin-hot-cheetos/README.md

 # flamin-hot-cheetos
 open-source csgo internal cheat

-disclaimer: the information below is outdated!
+disclaimer: the information below may be outdated!

 overview:

-   - this is a little fun project hazed and I worked on from time to time but before I realized it, lots of shit has been done
+   - this was a little fun project I worked on with others from time to time, too lazy to update it so it's now open-source

 credits: